 Recipes include cooking time but not necessarily the amount of time it takes to come to pressure.
 Good news?
 When cooking is complete it automatically goes into the "keep warm" mode.

-The list is endless!
-Of course, I’ve made a ton of soups and stews, but you can also cook one pot casseroles, pasta dishes, even ribs – yes ribs!
+The list for what you can cook in the Instant pot is endless!
+Of course, I've made a ton of soups and stews, but you can also cook one pot casseroles, pasta dishes, even ribs - yes ribs!

 Some of my favorite recipes are: